LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.325.0
+*Released*: 10 April 2023
+* Follow up consolidation of search pages to a shared component

 ### version 2.324.0
 *Released*: 10 April 2023
 * Issue 47648: Make "Contains" the default filter